nteract/enchannel/README.md

      .subscribe(x => { console.log(`DATA: ${util.inspect(x)}`)})
 ```

-On top of that, since these are subjects, we can go ahead and submit messages to the underlying transport:
+As a benefit of subjects, we can go ahead and submit messages to the
+underlying transport:

 ```javascript
 var message = {